 For the kinds of resolution needed to support a wide field of view, foveated rendering will be needed.

-The human eye is only high resolution in the very center, as you caj notice by looking around the room.
+The human eye is only high resolution in the very center, as you can notice by looking around your room.
 VR headsets can take advantage of this by only rendering where you’re directly looking in high resolution.
 Everything else can be rendered at a significantly lower resolution.
 This is called foveated rendering.

 Eye tracking also allows for the lens distortion to be dynamically corrected based on the exact position of the user’s eye relative to the lens.
 This could allow for optical engineers to design lenses that are prone to varying (but predictable) distortion throughout the eyebox, which could enable wider field of view lenses.